 The bulk of my response to Professor Jonathan Haidt will be directed to his theory that intuition is the primary operator in human moral judgement.
-This theory will be counter-posed to one such as this: that decision-making among rational thinkers who find the use of reason (as I define it below) as a block-building tool interlocking all aspects of the mind/body and its neural network (over a life time) which gives us the potential to exert a great deal of control, self discipline and freedom from being ruled by our elephant (moral wants and needs—emotions and instincts etc.) Haidt’s excellent metaphor is the elephant and rider with the rider being like a lawyer, advisor or guide and having only exceedingly limited control over the elephant—you never talk directly to it, it is subcutaneous and is in the platonic shadows; it decides before you have any say whatsoever and you only rationalize post hoc about your decision which wasn’t really yours to make in the first place.
+This theory (moral noncogntivism combined with intuitionism) will be counter-posed to one such as this: that decision-making among rational thinkers who find the use of reason (as I define it below) as a block-building tool interlocking all aspects of the mind/body and its neural network (over a life time) which gives us the potential to exert a great deal of control, self discipline and freedom from being ruled by our elephant (moral wants and needs—emotions and instincts etc.) Haidt’s excellent metaphor is the elephant and rider with the rider being like a lawyer, advisor or guide and having only exceedingly limited control over the elephant—you never talk directly to it, it is subcutaneous and is in the platonic shadows; it decides before you have any say whatsoever and you only rationalize post hoc about your decision which wasn’t really yours to make in the first place.
 You are under an illusion that you’re in control or free.
 (Intuitions come first, strategic reasoning second).

 Haidt’s Problem with Rationalism and Induction

 Calling Plato a rationalist is like calling Freud a rationalist, which everyone did back in the day.
 Freud, the evil genius who he was, and an intellectual coward, proved to himself and his followers “rationally” that humans were in essence, irrational.
-Plato proved rationally that all things point to Nous: that is; the blinkered reality, the perfect ‘Forms’ that are independent of mind, that we are stuck in a cave of shadows, that revolution is needed to reform us with the use of force (i.e., The Republic) and that there is only downright human deception and stupidity; all his Platonic reasoning drove Greek philosophy radiantly into the hands of waiting mysticism which Neo-Platonism and Christianity gladly accepted as the Trojan Horse that would eventually lead to the Dark Ages, a thousand year devolution.
+Plato proved rationally that all things point to Nous: that is; the blinkered reality, the perfect ‘Forms’ that are independent of mind, that we are stuck in a cave of shadows, that revolution is needed to reform us with the use of force (i.e., The Republic--the first dystopia) and that there is only downright human deception and stupidity; all his Platonic reasoning drove Greek philosophy radiantly into the hands of waiting mysticism which Neo-Platonism and Christianity gladly accepted as the Trojan Horse that would eventually lead to the Dark Ages, a thousand year devolution.
 Had it not been for Aristotle and the Stoics, there would have been no intellectual opposition whatsoever.
 As it was, this fascist philosophy in the hands of Christian intellectuals was absorbed into a world-dominating intolerant religion.
 And here we are still talking about Plato to this day.
 He was no more a rationalist than Freud and they both created religions.
 So using Plato’s voice to define how we afterwards rationalize our decisions seems a rather ironic choice.
 A moral psychologist using the penultimate collectivist to find his way to modern utilitarianism seems a bit like cheating.

 It was also turned to a rustic study by the German Jewish philosopher Edmond Husserl and then refined into its darker dimensions of German blood-tuition by Martin Heidegger: “Reason the stiff-necked adversary of thought.’
 The only positive event to come out of this philosophic calamity was Affect Theory, which I will talk of a bit further on.
 The problem of induction was not solved until after WWII by Karl Popper.
-But empiricism, much to the efforts Brand Blanshard, George Santayana and other critics was already by then in deep trouble as a mode of attaining anything like reliable knowledge.
+But empiricism, much to the efforts of Brand Blanshard, George Santayana and other critics was already by then in deep trouble as a mode of attaining anything like reliable knowledge.
 And how we do that now as thinkers, journalists, scientists and individuals is by conjecture and refutation.
 The Popperian (with a dash of Kuhn) standard today is the accepted criterion and is what I am doing right now by falsifying this particular fascinating theory about intuition.

 Go out and invent a cell phone, oh, sorry, somebody already did that event completely unpredicted by a single sci-fi writer.
 Imagine, but you know what I mean don’t you?
 What’s the point of giving someone ten dollars if you can give them a phone that cost ten dollars to manufacture?
 That’s what the deployment of the deregulation of our economies worldwide will give us.
+(Freedom 251 is an Indian smart-phone that costs 251 rupees, or under $4.00 American).
 We’ll have everything we want while living in a skyscraper with enough food to kill you before your time, air-conditioning, TVs, cell phones, gaming-towers, bikes, motorbikes or cars and still be called poor because some rich innovator owns an island somewhere and you’re resentful—it’s only natural.
 You can have it both ways and be much happier than that rich islander anyway.
-Yes, an agile LOL!
+Yes, an agile Laugh Out Loud.
 You say, “I can’t be Bill Gates, I am not sneaking into high-school every night and we don’t need any more of him, my 10,000 hours are going to drink”.
 I say, “Yes you can be, the red pill is your only real choice and we need many more Jobs, Welles, Kings and Gates if we are to survive into the next century.
 You say, “My culture won’t afford it”.
 I say, “Pack your (theoretical and subjective) bags, and move to the (imaginary and less-than-perfect) West—and if you can’t actually do it, achieve it as a personal mind shift but using this time, Affect Theory, it provides the basic tools to feel your way into a better culture and nicer place with more individual alternatives.

 First a Quote